Where is Midsomer Murders filmed?

-The fictional English county of Midsomer could have an exceptionally excessive homicide charge, but it surely’s no marvel individuals nonetheless wish to stay there contemplating its its lovely villages and stately houses.
+The fictional English county of Midsomer might have an exceptionally excessive homicide fee, but it surely’s no surprise individuals nonetheless need to reside there contemplating its its stunning villages and stately properties.

 Lengthy-running ITV drama Midsomer Murders relies in Causton (additionally fictional), the place DCI Barnaby (Neil Dudgeon) lives along with his spouse Sarah (Fiona Dolman).

-In actual life, Causton is filmed within the city of Wallingford in Oxfordshire, whereas the police station scenes are filmed on the former RAF Workers Faculty in Bracknell.
+In actual life, Causton is filmed within the city of Wallingford in Oxfordshire, whereas the police station scenes are filmed on the former RAF Employees Faculty in Bracknell.

 - When is Midsomer Murders again on ITV?